algernon/keyboardio-worklog/worklog.md

 <!-- -*- mode: markdown; fill-column: 8192 -*- -->

+# 2018-05-19

+Played a bit with various debouncing strategies of the ErgoDox, and with moving the key scanning into an interrupt handler so that it can run at consistent and predictable intervals.
+It's nowhere near useful yet, but I'm pretty sure we'll get there soon.
+The plan is to be able to use the same debouncers that are in `avr_keyscanner`, so we can share code.

 # 2018-05-18

 Ported Kaleidoscope to the ErgoDox, with the new [Kaleidoscope-Hardware-ErgoDox][k:Hardware-ErgoDox] plugin.
 The `Arduino-Boards` parts aren't there yet (the fragments are included with the plugin thtough).
 See [my layout][algernon:ErgoDox-sketch] for a reasonably complete example of a sketch with plugins.